Skip to Content

 4. Click Save

 You can edit or delete any section from the same page.
+While you’re editing a section, Kiaro tracks unsaved changes and will ask you to confirm before navigating away or cancelling.

 Using saved sections in proposals